awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 The steps for launching, monitoring, and modifying these instances are similar\.
 The key difference is the default credit specification when they launch\.
 If you do not change the default credit specification, the default is that:
 + T4g, T3a and T3 instances launch as `unlimited`
++ T3 instances on a Dedicated Host launch as `standard`
 + T2 instances launch as `standard`

 **Topics**